- Brand Positioning

 Incorporate large amounts of negative space to allow for the overlay of text and contextual graphics in layouts.

 Capture candid, authentic moments.
 Avoid overly posed or staged images.
 No looking directly at the camera.
 The exception to this rule is portraiture.
-People being featured in a more personal, in-depth or editorial manner can appear more posed (yet natural) and can be looking directly at the camera.
+The subject of a photograph should not be cut-out and placed on another image or a blank background.

 Bright, natural, directional light is always preferred.
 When studio lighting is used, it should be subtle and mimic natural light.